jin/awesome-bazel/README.md

           <li><a href="https://github.com/bazelbuild/rules_apple">bazelbuild/rules_apple</a></li>
           <li><a href="https://github.com/line/bazel_rules_apple">line/bazel_rules_apple</a>: LINE's custom rules for building apps and frameworks for Apple platforms</li>
           <li><a href="https://github.com/ios-bazel-users/ios-bazel-users">ios-bazel-users/ios-bazel-users</a>: Resources for using Bazel for iOS development</li>
+          <li><a href="https://github.com/Tinder/sign-here">Tinder/sign_here</a>: Provides a simple command line interface for automating the creation of signing information for Apple builds (i.e. certificates and provisioning profiles)</li>
         </ul>
       </td>
     </tr>